 About Waco - Just a Glimpse!

-Whether you drive, fly, or walk to Waco, you're guaranteed a fun visit in the heartland of Texas.
-Situated on the I-35 corridor between Dallas and Austin, Waco's the place to stop for scores of shops and restaurants galore.
-So, come on by and stay for a visit!
+Whether you drive, fly, or walk to Waco, you’re guaranteed a fun visit in the heartland of Texas!

 Waco is also home to the Waco Mammoth Site, a 100-plus acre stretch of wooded parkland along the Bosque River.
 The site provides a glimpse into the lives of Columbian mammoth bones discovered in Waco along the Bosque River.

-Waco is also brimming with Texas history, economic opportunity, and a rich variety of cultural experiences.
-With three college facilities including:
+It is not only brimming with Texas history, economic opportunity, and a rich variety of cultural experiences, it is also a major seat of higher learning with THREE major colleges in its city limits including:

 The city boasts one of the of the biggest and best municipal parks in Texas, Cameron Park.
 The 416-acre park is located in the heart of Waco, next to downtown, situated on the Brazos and Bosque Rivers.
 It hosts numerous races, triathlons, boat races and more.